joplin/plugin-templates/README.md

     </center>
 </h1>

-This plugin allows you to create templates in Joplin and use them to create new notes and todos.
+This plugin allows you to create templates in Joplin and use them to create new notes and to-dos.

 ## Table of contents